bokeh/bokeh/sphinx/source/docs/user_guide/embed.rst

 :ref:`userguide_embed_apps`
     These applications require a Bokeh server to work.
-Having a Bokeh server let's you connect events and tools to real-time Python callbacks that execute on the server.
+Having a Bokeh server lets you connect events and tools to real-time Python callbacks that execute on the server.
 For more information about creating and running Bokeh apps, see :ref:`userguide_server`.